Pharmacodynamics

 Overdose

-Symptoms: Dizziness, headaches, nausea and/or vomiting have been observed at a daily dose of Fareston 680 mg.
-Theoretically, an overdose can manifest as an increase in anti-estrogenic effects (hot flashes) or estrogenic effects (vaginal bleeding).
+Symptoms: with a daily dose of Fareston 680 mg, dizziness, headaches, nausea and/or vomiting were observed.
+Theoretically, overdose may result in increased antiestrogenic effects (hot flashes) or increased estrogenic effects (vaginal bleeding).

 ---|---|